codecks-io/react-reform/README.md

 #### `Component`

-This can be either a string for wrapping a DOM node (like e.g. `select` or `input`), or a react component like e.g. a DatePicker Component.
+This can be either a string for wrapping a DOM node (like e.g. `"select"` or `"input"`), or a react component like e.g. a DatePicker Component.

 #### `opts`